cs-ed/impacts-estark5/README.md

 **Case Studies**

 This will be the primary activity used in the course.
 The teacher will present an article, video, or other form of media that demonstrates social issues related to computing.
+Students will be expected to classify advancements by societal impact.
+Students will present informed opinions about the material.

 Issues to be addressed are:
 1. Diversity and inclusion in the field.